 We have a duty planner available each day.
 They can talk through your project with you and provide advice on what District Plan rules apply.
 They can also provide advice on the resource consent process, or changes you could make so you don't need resource consent.

-Contact the duty planner on email@example.com or 03 314 8816.
-Or come and say hi in person!
-We are based in the Amberley Council office at 66 Carters Road.
+Contact the duty planner on email@example.com or 03 314 0034.
+Or pop into the Council Office at 66 Carters Road, Amberley to talk to a duty planner in person.

 The District Plan contains rules, policies and objectives to manage the use and development of natural and physical resources in the Hurunui.
 The District Plan is a framework which shapes the way our district is developed.
 The District Plan seeks to balance, cultural, environmental and economic interests and make the Hurunui a great place to live.